-As an experienced provider of HR, payroll and EOR solutions for organisations embarking on global expansion journeys, we understand the risks, workforce challenges and key considerations at play.
+As an experienced provider of HR, payroll and EOR solutions for organizations embarking on global expansion journeys, we understand the risks, workforce challenges and key considerations at play.
 Let’s dive into the 5 common pitfalls companies face.

 1. Inadequate market research